davidcralph/mangapages/README.md

 📖 Easily find the place to read a manga or light novel

 ## About
 I built Manga Pages to solve the issue of finding which legal service provides a manga/light novel.
 Search engines don't always show this information (and often show lots of ad-filled unofficial sites).
 The site provides a simple hub to finding what you want to read next showing which sites have the manga/light novel available and a MyAnimeList button to read information about it.
 Think of this service as like [because.moe](https://because.moe) but for manga/light novels.
-The souce code for the backend can be found
+The source code for the backend can be found
 [here](https://github.com/davidcralph/mangapages-backend).

 ## Features